|

 Who is this Person?
 Building Personalities in Characterization

 Some writers are plot-first novelists.
 Others are character-first novelists.
 Either way, you can’t ignore the importance of character development.
-While there are character archetypes that are used as outlines when creating protagonists and antagonists (and secondary characters as well), it’s key to avoid writing stereotypical characters.
+When creating protagonists and antagonists (and secondary characters as well), it’s key to avoid writing stereotypical characters.
 After all, novels with stereotypical characters—or characters who have virtually no differentiation from one another at all—are not typically published.
 You must figure out who your characters are.

 Prologue vs. Chapter One